MicrosoftDocs/entra-docs/docs/external-id/customers/sample-cli-app-node-sign-in-users.md

 ---
-title: Authenticate users in a Microsoft Entra external ID tenant using a sample Node.js CLI application.
+title: Authenticate users in a Microsoft Entra External ID tenant using a sample Node.js CLI app
 description: Learn how to authenticate users in a Microsoft Entra External ID tenant using a sample Node.js CLI application

 author: Dickson-Mwendia